chessmanpk/React-Assignment-ToDo/README.md

-Challenges Faced and Solutions1.
-Handling Component State Managing the state of multiple components and ensuring they update correctly in response to user actions was a bit challenging.
+Challenges Faced and Solutions

+1. Handling Component State
+Managing the state of multiple components and ensuring they update correctly in response to user actions was a bit challenging.
 This was resolved by using React's state hooks (useState) and effect hooks (useEffect) to manage and synchronize state between components.

 2. Local Storage Integration